awsdocs/amazon-efs-user-guide/doc_source/manage-fs-tags.md

 1. Open the Amazon Elastic File System console at [https://console\.aws\.amazon\.com/efs/](https://console.aws.amazon.com/efs/)\.

-1. Choose the file system\.
+1. Choose the file system that you want to manage tags for\.

 1. Choose **Action** and then choose **Manage Tags**\.